kjkoster/stability-preserving-pid-autotuner/readme.md

 Of course, the whole premise for this idea is flawed.
 The reason not to tune PID controllers is in part lack of knowledge and in part lack of a real need, finished off by the fact that developers choose predictability over performance.
-Making a machine learning based autotuner solves none of these.
+Making a machine learning based auto tuner solves none of these.
 If anything, the relative novelty of machine learning for this application will drive developers away from using it.